Sidney909/Sidney909.github.io/_pages/about.md

 I joined [Professor Wen Weijia](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=weijia-wen-phwen)'s research group at HKUST in 2019 and focused on the new materials development and devices in biological applications.
 Since 2016, I have been the leader of a national scientific research project for three years, advised by [Professor Xie Weiqing](http://groupxie.com), during which time I gained a basic understanding of scientific thinking.
 I am skilled at combining academic theory and practice with creative ability and enthusiasm for applying technology to actual production.

-For more details about me, see [my resume]("https://raw.githubusercontent.com/Sidney909/sidney909.github.io/master/files/sidneycv.pdf").
+I am interested in various topics about material science and the practical application of materials.
+For more details about me, see [my resume](https://raw.githubusercontent.com/Sidney909/sidney909.github.io/master/files/sidneycv.pdf).

-iii1